Looking for Books like Red, White and Royal Blue? This post is all about the best romance books like Red, White and Royal Blue?

 5. Hani and Ishu’s Guide to Fake Dating by Adiba Jaigirdar

 If you enjoy the fake dating trope – I guarantee you will love Hani and Ishu’s Guide to Fake Dating!

 Hani is bisexual but she is having trouble getting her friends to believe her.
 Ishu wants to be Head Girl.
 They decide to fake date so that Hani’s friends believe she is bisexual.
 And to help Ishu in her Head girl campaign.

-Oh, and did I mention it’s all set in stunning Scottish highlands.
+set in the stunning Scottish highlands.

 If you’re looking for lgbtq books about royalty then I have a whole blog post full of recommendations.
 You can check out my top picks for lgbtq books with royalty here

-9. I wish you all the best by Mason Deaver
+7. I wish you all the best by Mason Deaver

 It follows Ben De Becker as they come out as nonbinary to their parents.
 Ben is then thrown out of their house and struggles with anxiety coupled with their parents’ rejection.
 Ben becomes friends with Nathan who takes Ben under his wing.